Corona, Covid-19, SARS-CoV-2

 Low Temperature helps viruses live longer on surfaces (outside hosts) and low humidity decreases our immune response against viruses.
 So do not sleep in temperature below 25 degree Celsius and do not use dehumidifying functions of Air Conditioners.
 If possible do not use ACs at all.

-Whether the patients in ICUs should have a small humidifier and a heater near their bed to compensate for cooler temperature around them?
+Whether the patients in ICUs should be given humid air to breath and a warmer to compensate for cooler temperature around them?

 If you have been inhaling steam in the past to fight the common cold, you may do that if you feel similar symptoms.
 If you have never inhaled steam it is better to take medical advice or start with inhaling vapors of warm water.
-The hot steam from boiling water may be harmful to your lungs.
+As humidity helps so vapors of warm water may help some.
+The hot steam from boiling water may be harmful to airways and lungs in some cases.
 Also, it is not easy to handle boiling water.
-As humidity helps so vapors of warm water may help some.
+We have to be careful while using steam inhalers or vaporisers.
+Do not add oils or balms to boiling water.

 If you have to go to work in the early morning, you may avoid taking bath before going out.
 It may be better to bathe after coming home than to bathe before going out.
 Do not bathe frequently as good bacteria help your skin.

 It's better to wash our newly bought food stock in salt water before cooking/using them.
 Use some cheap unbranded salt.
 Put lots of salt in a tub full of water, first wash those vegetables (like coriander leaves) and fruits (like grape) that are consumed without peeling.
 In the end wash roots which contains soil traces.
 Instead of ordinary salt some people use baking soda.
 Washing helps in getting rid of other contamination as chances of getting the virus through food items is rare.